sarahveness/twitterapi-app/README.md

 1. `Fork or Clone the repo`
 2. [Create New App](https://apps.twitter.com/) via Twitter API
-3. `npm install twitter`
+3. `npm install`
-4. `npm init`
-5. Create your own `config.js`
+4. Create your own `config.js`
-6. `node app.js` or whatever you've set as your entry point
+5. `node app.js` or whatever you've set as your entry point
-7. Have fun && Keep building!
+6. Have fun && Keep building!